Kickers

 Also, unlike a snake draft, you don't have to wait until the end of the auction to buy a kicker.
 Most fantasy participants have been conditioned that good players don't draft kickers until the last round.
 In an auction, most players have been conditioned to not pay more than $1 for a kicker.
 So, if you nominate a kicker you like at the beginning of the auction, one of two things will happen, both of which are probably good for you.
 First, you can nominate the kicker for $1, and no one else will bid and you will get the kicker you want.
 Second, another manager will bid $2, taking extra money away from them, and in theory, making them pay double what a kicker is worth.
 I have been in auctions where someone nominated four kickers in a row, with other managers paying $2 for the first three, before they ended up with one they were still okay with for their $1 opening bid.

 Definitely Do Not Forget About Defenses.
 I do not agree with most fantasy analysts in regards to defenses.
-While defensive scoring can be slightly unpredictable based on turnovers and actual defensive or special team touchdowns, I think we can tell rather quickly in a given year which defenses are better than most.
-While I agree you should not overpay for a defense to start the year, that does not mean they are a throw-away roster position.
+While defensive scoring can be unpredictable based on turnovers and actual defensive or special teams touchdowns, I think we can tell rather quickly in a given year, which defenses are better than most.
+While I agree you should not overpay for a defense to start the year, that does not mean they are a throw-away position.
 I think it is important to focus on yards and points allowed, as opposed to actual defensive or special teams scoring, as touchdowns are highly unpredictable.
-How your league has defensive scoring setup is key here, but most have a combination of yards allowed and points allowed.
+How your specific league has defensive scoring setup is key here, but most have a combination of yards allowed and points allowed, in addition to actual scoring and points for interceptions and recovered fumbles.